 , with the eponymous Witch Trials one of the most heartbreaking periods in history.
 And the weight of Salem's past transgressions hangs thick in the air here, still, with the entire town a hotbed of paranormal activity.
 Salem's House of the Seven Gables was built in 1668 and inspired a novel by Nathaniel Hawthorne about the aforementioned trials.
 This house was eventually sold to the author's cousin, Susan Ingersoll, and is one of the most visited -- and haunted -- places in Salem.
 Visitors consistently report strange activity like flickering lights, muffled laughter, and cold spots.
 Susan, it seems, may have never left the House of the Seven Gables.

+These haunted places in the US will truly send shivers down your spine.
 Have you explored any of these haunted places in America before?
 Do you know of any brave souls who have?
-These places will truly send shivers down your spine; but of course, isn’t that half the fun of the Halloween season?
+Share your most haunting stories with us with a comment.